-The headmaster may recommend to the Board of Directors suspension for over 10 days and/or expulsion of a student for serious cause.
-The parent/legal guardian will be notified of the intent to suspend for over 10 school days or expel the student, and a hearing shall be held, after at least five working days' notice, and must include the student, the Headmaster or other staff, and the parent/legal guardian.
-Parents will have the right to request an open meeting or an executive session of the Board of Directors for the expulsion hearing and the right to reapply for admission after one year of expulsion.
-If a student is being recommended for a long-term suspension or expulsion, the parent will be provided with a complete copy of the Academy's policies regarding these discipline procedures.
+The Headmaster may recommend to the Disciplinary Hearing Committee suspension for over 10 days and/or expulsion of a student for serious cause.
+The parent/guardian will be notified of the intent to suspend for over 10 school days or expel the student, and a hearing shall be held in accordance with the Academy's policies and procedures.
+If a student is being recommended for a long-term suspension or expulsion, the parent/guardian will be provided with a complete copy of the Academy's Long-Term Suspension and Expulsion Policy and Procedure regarding these discipline procedures.

-The Board of Directors has the right to deny admission of a student who has been expelled from another school or is in the process of being expelled, and to deny, upon review of a request, readmission of a student previously expelled from the Academy.
+The Academy has the right to deny admission of a student who has been expelled or is in the process of being expelled from another educational institution.

-The Academy will meet all requirements of Section 504 of the Rehabilitation Act, the IDEA, and State laws regarding disciplining of students with disabilities
+The Academy will meet all requirements of Section 504 of the Rehabilitation Act, the IDEA, and state laws regarding disciplining of students with disabilities.